TheesHengstermann/TheesHengstermann/README.md

 ### Hi there, i'm Thees! 👋🏼👨🏻‍💻
-I'm a Full Stack Web Developer from Germany 🇩🇪
+I'm a fullstack web developer from Germany 🇩🇪

 #### 📫 How to reach me: